Henry Lee (forensic scientist): Famous cases

-Lee investigated the March 19, 2004 shooting incident of Taiwanese President Chen Shui-bian and Vice President Annette Lu.
+He investigated the March 19, 2004, shooting incident of Taiwanese President Chen Shui-bian and Vice President Annette Lu.

 Following the O. J. Simpson case, Independent Counsel Kenneth Starr hired Lee to join his investigation of the death of Deputy White House Counsel Vince Foster in Fort Marcy Park on July 20, 1993.

-He also was consulted on the 1991 death of investigative journalist Danny Casolaro, who died in a West Virginia motel room.
+Lee also was consulted on the 1991 death of investigative journalist Danny Casolaro, who died in a West Virginia motel room.
 Initially, Lee said the evidence presented to him by police was consistent with suicide.
-A few years later when additional evidence from the hotel scene was revealed to him, Lee formally withdrew his earlier conclusion and stated, "a reconstruction is only as good as the information supplied by the police".
+A few years later when more evidence from the hotel scene was revealed to him, Lee formally withdrew his earlier conclusion and stated, "a reconstruction is only as good as the information supplied by the police".

-Lee was consulted as a blood spatter analyst for defense during the trial of Michael Peterson, a fiction writer and politician from North Carolina who in 2003 was convicted of the murder of his wife, Kathleen Peterson.
+He was consulted as a blood spatter analyst for defense during the trial of Michael Peterson, a fiction writer and politician from North Carolina who in 2003 was convicted of the murder of his wife, Kathleen Peterson.

 In 2007, Lee testified as a prosecution expert witness at the first trial of Cal Harris, an upstate New York car dealer accused of killing his wife on the night of September 11, 2001.
 Since no body has ever been found, the state's best evidence of foul play was some medium-velocity castoff impact blood spatter on the walls of the house's garage and kitchen.
 Lee told the jury that it could only have come from someone lower than 29 in above ground.
-Harris was convicted at that trial, and a retrial after new evidence emerged, but ultimately acquitted at a fourth trial after his conviction was overturned on appeal.
+Harris was convicted at that trial and a retrial after new evidence emerged, but ultimately acquitted at a fourth trial after his conviction got overturned on appeal.

 In 2008, Lee was involved in the early stages of investigation in Orlando, Florida for the missing toddler Caylee Anthony.

 Phil Spector trial

-In May 2007, Superior Court Judge Larry Paul Fidler, the judge in the Phil Spector murder trial, said that he had concluded "Lee hid or destroyed" a piece of evidence from the scene of actress Lana Clarkson's shooting.
-Lee denied the allegation, and "when he testified before Fidler, Lee said he was astonished and insulted by claims by two former members of Spector's defense team that he had collected a small white object that was never turned over to prosecutors, as the law requires."
-University of Southern California law professor Jean Rosenbluth said that Judge Fidler's ruling was "very narrow" and noted that the judge had made no finding that Lee had lied on the stand or acted maliciously.
+In May 2007, California Superior Court Judge Larry Paul Fidler, the judge in the Phil Spector murder trial, said that he had concluded Lee hid or destroyed a piece of evidence from the scene of actress Lana Clarkson's shooting.
+Lee denied the allegation and testified that he was astonished and insulted by claims by lawyers that he had collected an object that was not turned over to prosecutors as required by law.
+University of Southern California law professor Jean Rosenbluth said that Judge Fidler's ruling was "very narrow" and noted the judge had made no finding that Lee had lied on the stand or acted maliciously.